SeanGraysmith/myProjects/linux-Honeypot/README.md

 Notice how rapidly the connections happen, these are absolutely automated:

-![Cowrie log showing rapid automated scanner connections](./images/scanner-log.png) Here you can see an automated scanner attempts to connect to the telnet server with HTTP credentials.
+![Cowrie log showing rapid automated scanner connections](./images/scanner-log.png) Here you can see an automated scanner attempts to connect to the telnet server with HTTP credentials, and attempts to emulate a real browser.
 ---

 ## Credential Stuffing